matreex/pentadactyl-darkness-theme/README.md

 # Pentadactyl Darkness Theme

 This is the color scheme for Pentadactyl add-ons on Firefox.
+History will be the "colorscheme", you need not again.
 It uses the color palette, designed by Jason Kwan.

 ### License